BrookemWalters/BrookemWalters-Portfolio/Stats 518 Final Project/Introduction.md

 Throughout this process I learned so much about Michigan!
 In terms of demographics, Michigan counties vary widely.
 Admittedly, I was pretty ignorant of my home state.
+I hope my work provides you with a new perspective into Michigan counties.

 **The final summary is [here](https://github.com/BrookemWalters/BrookemWalters-Portfolio/blob/main/Stats%20518%20Final%20Project/Summary%20of%20Findings.md#covid-19-mortality-and-socioeconomic-trends-in-michigan-by-county).**